brentsimmons/ranchero.com/pages/netnewswire/privacypolicy.markdown

 @template nnw_page.html
 @title Privacy Policy
+@description Our privacy policy explains what information we get and how we use it.

 This policy describes the information Ranchero Software and Brent Simmons may receive from NetNewsWire users and how that information is handled.